channelwiki/bootstrap-mediawiki/README.md

 Usage:

 	{{pop|Whatever triggers the popover|Popover Title|Popover Content}}

+### Create: Bootstrap:Jumbotron
+The content of this page will be put on your home page under "Welcome to WikiNameHere!"

 ### Short Title
 If you want a shorter title to appear in your navbar, you can add <code>$wgSitenameshort = 'Short Name';</code> to your LocalSettings.php file.